 This is because {\em DG-RePlAce} follows the dataflow pattern inherent in the GeneSys02 design, as shown in Figure \ref{fig:layout}(f).
 We also observe that the {\em Input Buffer} module (highlighted in purple) becomes mixed up with other modules when placed by {\em RePlAce} (Figure \ref{fig:layout}(d)) and {\em DREAMPlace} (Figure \ref{fig:layout}(e)).
 While {\em DREAMPlace}'s solution generates significantly better wirelength, its power improvement is very limited.
-We attribute this to the GeneSys02 design's extreme macro dominance, where the leakage power and internal power constitute 67\% of total power consumption.
+We attribute this to the GeneSys02 design's extreme macro dominance, where the leakage power and internal power (i.e., the power consumed by the CMOS circuit during the brief period when both PMOS and NMOS transistors are simultaneously switching as the logic changes its state \cite{WesteH10}) constitute 67\% of total power consumption.
 We leave how to achieve a better power and timing tradeoff as a direction for future work.

 \end{itemize}